-The Alternative Transportation Division is seeking volunteers for the Transit Ambassador Program of South Placer County.
+The Alternative Transportation Division of Public Works is seeking volunteers for the Transit Ambassador Program of South Placer County.
 Do you ride Roseville Transit?
 You can use your experience as a volunteer in this program to help others learn to ride the bus.
 Would you like to learn how to ride Roseville Transit and then help others?
 A free training program is available.
 Volunteers help transit riders at bus stops, on the bus and at community and regional events.
-The goal of the program is to help new transit riders get comfortable using Roseville transit and other transit providers in the South Placer region.
+The goal of the program is to help new transit riders get comfortable using Roseville Transit and other transit providers in the south Placer region.

 Take action to support a sustainable Roseville.
 Make a difference in your community and connect with people who share your commitment to protecting the environment.

 Lead curriculum-based tours and educational activities for students, youth groups, and adults -- both at the Center and off-site.
 They attend continuing education classes and assist staff with updating and evaluating school and interpretive programs.

 Staff our help desk, assist visitors with questions about City services, represent the Center at outreach/special events, maintain educational and other materials and promote the Center’s message to a variety of audiences.